yulioaj290/wice.js/wice.js/README.md

 ## Position Object & Select Point Exercises

-Allow to draw a mark in the position over canvas to identify objects using coordinates
+Allows to draw a mark in the position over canvas to identify objects using coordinates

 #### Properties